jvuletich/CuisExperiments004/README.md

 ## Running Cuis

 The easiest way to download and run Cuis is to download the [Zip file](https://codeload.github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev/zip/refs/heads/master).
 Double click on it to unzip, run the appropriate start script (RunCuisOnWindows.bat, RunCuisOnLinux.sh, CuisVM.app).
+To run on Mac from Terminal, call RunCuisOnMac.sh.